ericdrowell/jsonc/README.md

-#JSOND (Working Draft)
+#JSONC (Working Draft)

-JSOND stands for "JSON Declarations".
-It is a declarative language which is a subset of JSON.
-Rather than representing objects, JSOND represents logical declarations.
+JSONC stands for "JSON Commands".
+It is an imperative language which is a subset of JSON.
+Rather than representing objects, JSONC represents commands.
 For example, the following condition:

     if (((a=='b') || (c>5)) && e!='f') {
       return 'done';